 Lakeland Tour of Homes: 389 North Lake Shore Drive, Fontana, WI (2013) – Reminiscent of a turn-of-the-century lakeside summer cottage, this stone and shingle home was designed with large windows, a screen porch, sun room, decks and patios to enjoy the lake breezes and long vistas; open 3 weeks (pre-sold).

-At Home Getaway: 27 Aberdeen Court, Bannockburn (2012) – This rustic nouveau French inspired residence boasted all the amenities of a luxurious retreat with the warmth and comfort of home – masterfully demonstrating how luxury amenities, once suited solely for a vacation home, are being incorporated into today’s primary residences; open 4 weeks (pre-sold).
+At Home Getaway: 27 Aberdeen Court, Bannockburn (2012) – This rustic nouveau French inspired residence boasted all the amenities of a luxurious retreat with the warmth and comfort of home – masterfully demonstrating how luxury amenities, once suited solely for a vacation home, are being incorporated into today’s primary residences in Bannockburn, Illinois; open 4 weeks (pre-sold).

 Turn of the Century II: 100 Abingdon Avenue, Kenilworth (2011) – A traditional residence situated on Sheridan Road in Kenilworth, this once grand home suffered from severe neglect including a white painted brick exterior, oddly shaped roof domes, abandoned indoor pool and overgrown landscape.
 With an abundance of creativity and superior craftsmanship, Pickell was able to transform the residence into the dream home the owners always wanted; open 4 weeks (pre-sold).